SGC1990/pfatt/README.md

+This is not needed anymore since pfsense now supports it with built-in software

 # About

 This repository includes my notes on enabling a true bridge mode setup with AT&T U-Verse and pfSense.
 This method utilizes [netgraph](https://www.freebsd.org/cgi/man.cgi?netgraph(4)) which is a graph based kernel networking subsystem of FreeBSD.
 This low-level solution was required to account for the unique issues surrounding bridging 802.1X traffic and tagging a VLAN with an id of 0.
 I've tested and confirmed this setup works with AT&T U-Verse Internet on the ARRIS NVG589, NVG599 and BGW210-700 residential gateways (probably others too).
 For Pace 5268AC see special details below.